Advice for parents and carers: Coronavirus (Covid-19) in children

 It is important not to panic.
 Children can get coronavirus (Covid-19), but they seem to get it less often than adults and it's usually less serious.

-If you are concerned, please do not take your child to your doctor or pharmacist – stay at home and call NHS 111 for advice.
+If you are concerned, stay at home.
+Take a look at the symptom checker on the Government website which provides a checklist and advice on what to do next or contact NHS 111 for advice.
 If your child has severe breathing problems call 999.

 What precautions should I take?